Tracing the Ensaymada Trail

-The ensaimadas have a curious worldwide distribution from Spain to Latin American countries such as Peru and Argentina, Puerto Rico, and the Philippines.
-Unwinding this ensaimada trail will hopefully give us an understanding of this pastry’s past and its distribution globally.
-Wheat products are at the heart of Western and Eastern food history.
-These were tightly woven into the movements of people, the exchange of ingredients and ideas, and the class structure of the times.
+Ensaimadas have a curious worldwide distribution from Spain to Latin American countries such as Peru and Argentina, Puerto Rico, and the Philippines.
+Following this ensaimada trail will hopefully give us an understanding of this pastry’s past and its presence globally.

 The first written documents with reference to the ensaimada’s presence in Mallorca, Spain, date from the 17th century.
-Because white wheat flour and dietary fat were still expensive commodities, it was a special pastry made only for festivals or as a gift.
-From the 18th century onwards, Mallorcan ensaimadas became popular among the middle and upper classes, normally eaten to accompany hot chocolate.
-There hardly has been a change in the recipe and procedure of ensaimada making four hundred years since.
-Presently, the Mallorcan ensaimada continues to be a product made by craftsmen and, as such, is made by hand.
-The process is completely artisanal and can take up to 24 hours to complete.
+It was a special pastry made only for festivals or gift-giving.
+Presently, the Mallorcan ensaimada continues to be a product made by craftsmen.
+The process remains completely artisanal and can take up to 24 hours to complete.

 The ensaimada was later introduced to territories under Spanish colonization and by the immigration of Mallorcans to South America.
 Through the centuries, each country’s version of the original ensaimada has evolved into a delectable artisan variant.

-Ensaimada Argentina, where San Pedro is the National Capital of the Ensaimada
+San Pedro, Argentina, the National Capital of the Ensaimada

-The Filipino Ensaimada, commonly spelled Ensaymada in Tagalog, the native language, is a rather unusual variation.
+The Filipino Ensaymada is a rather unusual variation.
 This is unique to the Philippines where it has been a delicacy for nearly four centuries since the Spanish rule of the country.

-The unraveling of the ensaymada story reveals the legacy that a people can be open to welcoming new food and eventually make it their own.
-Through generations these people remain strongly aware of a sense of connection to the ancient visitors who bore them.
-It is our hope that the Ensaymada Project will continue a centuries old legacy that fosters such global ties – one ensaymada at a time.
+Tracing the ensaymada's origins tells of people long ago who welcomed a new cuisine and eventually adapted it as part of their own.
+Through generations, these people remain strongly aware of a sense of connection to the influence of their ancient visitors.
+It is our hope that Ensaymada Project will continue a centuries old legacy that fosters such global ties – one ensaymada at a time.